Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 Search Tips From EyeMelanoma.org:

-1) The first step is to simply fill in the "condition/disease" field, the first entry listed in the ClinicalTrials.gov database's "Focus Your Search" box.
+1) The first step is to fill in the "Condition/Disease" field, the first entry listed in the ClinicalTrials.gov database's "Focus Your Search" box.
 Use "Ocular Melanoma" as a start.
 Then hit the search button.
 The search results will now appear.

-2) Find the "Expanded Access" option in the "Focus Your Search" box on the results page.
-(This option is displayed as the last item in the "Study Status" section near the top of the box.)
-Click on the plus sign next to the "Expanded Access" words to open up further filter choices.
-Click on the "Available" button as the filter and select "Apply Filters" to see the results that specifically show currently available treatments for expanded access use.
+2) Next, find the "Expanded Access" option in the "Focus Your Search" box/column on the left side of the results page.
+(This option is displayed as the last item in the "Study Status" section near the top.)
+Then, click on the plus sign next to the "Expanded Access" words to open up further filter choices.
+Click on the "Available" button as the filter and select "Apply Filters" to see the results that show the currently available treatments for expanded access use that have been entered into the database.

-Note: Additional search tips can be found above in the first section of this EyeMelanoma.org webpage.
+Note: Tips for additional "condition/disease" search words for you to try can be found above in the first section of this EyeMelanoma.org webpage.

-Links to all external sites re-verified on this webpage: August 15, 2023
+All content and links to external sites re-verified on this webpage: July 25, 2025

 • Home